 "Now 20 years is over, and Fozzy has returned to the United States to reclaim our crown as the kings of heavy metal, to reclaim our songs, to reclaim our legacy!
 And to reclaim our glory as Fozzy, the Kings of heavy metal."

 With the band picking up steam after their self-titled album ‘Fozzy’ and ‘Happenstance,’ the Moongoose McQueen persona wore off, and Jericho took a more serious approach to the band, which has now played all over the globe.

-Their album ‘Judas’ has been a huge success, with the song Judas itself clocking in at over 41 million YouTube views (at the time of this writing), reaching number one on various Billboard charts, number 5 on the Billboard Mainstream Rock Songs and being played as Jericho’s theme song in AEW and New Japan.
+Their album ‘Judas’ was a huge success, with the song Judas itself clocking in at over 48 million YouTube views (at the time of this writing), reaching number one on various Billboard charts, number 5 on the Billboard Mainstream Rock Songs, and being played as Jericho’s theme song in AEW and New Japan.
 Fozzy is now flying higher than ever!

-Jericho, who is very media-friendly, did a sit-down interview with Mike Karolyi of irockradio.com, speaking about the recent success of the band.
-Chris jokingly refers to Fozzy as a “seventeen-year overnight sensation.”
+Jericho, who is very media-friendly, did a sit-down interview with Mike Karolyi of irockradio.com, speaking about the band’s recent success.
+Chris jokingly refers to Fozzy as a "seventeen-year overnight sensation."